yang999876/IDOL/README.md

 ## **License**

-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
+This project is licensed under the **MIT License**.

-- **NonCommercial**: You may not use the material for commercial purposes without explicit permission.
-- **Attribution**: Please credit the authors appropriately.
-- **ShareAlike**: Modified versions must also be shared under the same license.
+- **Permissions**: This license grants permission to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+- **Condition**: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+- **Disclaimer**: The software is provided "as is", without warranty of any kind.

-For more information, see the full license [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+For more information, see the full license [here](https://opensource.org/licenses/MIT).

+## **Support Our Work** ⭐

+If you find our work useful for your research or applications:

+- Please ⭐ **star our repository** to help us reach more people
+- Consider **citing our paper** in your publications (see [Citation](#citation) section)
+- Share our project with others who might benefit from it

+Your support helps us continue developing open-source research projects like this one!

 ## 📚 Acknowledgments